 Molise is Italy’s second smallest region (after Valle d’Aosta) by both area and population.
-It lies on the Adriatic coast, squeezed between Abruzzo (with which it was once conjoined as the two “Abruzzi”) and Puglia.
+It lies on the Adriatic coast, squeezed between Abruzzo and Puglia.
 Its capital and largest city is Campobasso.
 Molise remains unfamiliar to most tourists and to the wine world.
-It has no DOCGs, four DOCs (see map on this page), and two IGPs, with just 5,375 ha (13,300 acres) under vine.
-In 2020, Molise produced 400,000 hl (4.5 million cases)—above average, though down from 2018’s and 2019’s bumper crops—of mostly table wine, more than 70% of it red.
+It has no DOCGs, four DOCs (see map on this page), and two IGPs, with just 5,430 ha (13,400 acres) under vine.
+Output has been climbing in recent years, though, and in 2022 Molise produced a record 513,000 hl (5.7 million cases) of mostly table wine, more than 70% of which was red.
 The region’s primary grape varieties are Montepulciano (51%) and Trebbiano (12%).